AitoDotAI/aito-python-tools/docs/source/cli.rst

 .. note::

-  All of the following operations require read-write key
+  All of the following operations require the read-write key

 .. _cliQuickAddTable: